-From dwellings located along the Taumatatotara West Road, Taharoa Road and Taharoa village itself, residents will not recognise the increased height of the turbine as distance, intervening topography and vegetation patterns will effectively screen most views to the windfarm.
-Therefore, there will be no discernible additional adverse visual effects on these parties.
+topography and vegetation patterns will effectively screen most views to the windfarm.
+Therefore, there will be no discernible change in the visual effects on these parties.

 7.4 VISUAL EFFECTS ARISING FROM THE SPECIFICS OF THE PROPOSAL

 7.4.1 ZONE OF THEORETICAL VISIBILITY (ZTV) MAPS